illuminatech/db-role/README.md

 echo $model->sayHello('John'); // outputs: 'Hello, John'
 ```

-This feature allows to inherit logic from the base role model in case of using 'slave' behavior setup approach.
+This feature allows to inherit logic from the base role model in case of using 'slave' approach.
 However, this works both for the 'master' and 'slave' role approaches.